English Americans: English immigration after 1776

 Cultural similarities and a common language allowed English immigrants to integrate rapidly and gave rise to a unique Anglo-American culture.
 An estimated 3.5 million English immigrated to the U.S. after 1776.
 English settlers provided a steady and substantial influx throughout the 19th century.

 A number of English settlers moved to the United States from Australia in the 1850s (then a British political territory), when the California Gold Rush boomed; these included the so-called "Sydney Ducks" (see Australian Americans).
+In prior eras there were English-centered cultural events such as Morris dance events and Saint George's Day.
+There had been conflicts between English immigrant groups and Irish immigrant groups.
+A magazine article from The Republic in 1852 had criticized English immigrants for remaining loyal to the British Crown.

 During the last years of the 1860s, annual English immigration grew to over 60,000 and continued to rise to over 75,000 per year in 1872, before experiencing a decline.
 The final and most sustained wave of immigration began in 1879 and lasted until the depression of 1893.
 During this period English annual immigration averaged more than 82,000, with peaks in 1882 and 1888 and did not drop significantly until the financial panic of 1893.
 The building of America's transcontinental railroads, the settlement of the great plains, and industrialization attracted skilled and professional emigrants from England.

 Also, cheaper steamship fares enabled unskilled urban workers to come to America, and unskilled and semiskilled laborers, miners, and building trades workers made up the majority of these new English immigrants.
 While most settled in America, a number of skilled craftsmen remained itinerant, returning to England after a season or two of work.
 Groups came to practice their religion freely.